-This test will be performed in the Pulmonary Function Lab (Module B6/2), at the
+This test will be performed in the Nuclear Medicine section of Radiology in the

 How do I prepare for this test?

-ξ Tell your doctor if you are pregnant.
-This test is not recommended during
+Please tell your doctor if you are pregnant.
+This test should only be performed

 How will I feel after the test?

-If you have any questions or concerns before the test, please call:
+If you have any questions before the test, please call: